Sadat-Shakeeb/IPL-Data-Analysis-Using-Python-Libraries/README.md

 Determined the number of matches won by Chennai Super Kings (CSK) in Kolkata, offering insights into the team's performance at specific venues.

 The table is sorted in non-ascending order of points and ascending order of team names for clarity.

+# Sample Analysis On Deliveries Dataset

+# Analysis and Questions
+The project aims to answer several key questions about IPL performance.
+Below are some of the questions explored in the analysis:

+# Batsman Performance
+Highest Score While Chasing: Identify the batsman with the highest individual score in a successful chase.
+Best Strike Rate While Chasing: Find the batsman with the best strike rate while chasing, having faced at least 100 balls.
+Batsman Record Season Wise: Create a function that takes a batsman's name as input and returns a DataFrame with their season-wise performance.
+The DataFrame includes columns like Season, Innings, TotalRuns, Avg, HighestScore, and StrikeRate.
+The Season column is set as the index.
+The average is calculated as total_runs / number of times dismissed, and the strike rate as (total_runs / balls faced) * 100.
+Special attention is given to handling extras like wides and no-balls.

+# Bowler Performance
+Most Successful Bowler Against Any Batsman: Determine the bowler-batsman pair with the most dismissals or other relevant metric indicating success.
+Purple Cap Holder Each Season: Identify the Purple Cap holder (most wickets) for each IPL season.
+In case of a tie in wickets, the bowler with the best economy rate wins the Purple Cap.
+Best Bowler in Death Overs: Find the best bowler in the death overs (16-20).
+The criteria are most wickets taken, and in case of a tie, the bowler with the lowest economy rate in death overs is preferred.

+# Partnerships and Match Data
+Most Successful Batting Pair: Identify the batting pair that has scored the most runs together in IPL history.
+Batting Pairs DataFrame: Create a DataFrame listing all batting pairs, along with their combined runs, average, and strike rate.
+The columns are Batsman1, Batsman2, Runs, Avg, and StrikeRate.
+Match Performance Summary: Create a DataFrame summarizing each match with PlayerOfThematch, BattingFigure, and BowlingFigure.
+BattingFigure is in the format <runs>/<balls>, and BowlingFigure is in the format <wickets>/<runs-conceded>.
+If a player didn't bat or bowl, the corresponding figure is NaN.